 - 1. For each backup pad, do the following: - a.
 For non-press fit manifold bushings, install a new C-ring over the manifold bushing. - b.
 Apply a static application grease to the bottom of the backup pad.
-Refer to Section 3.4 for information about recommended lubricants.
+Refer to Section 3.5 for information about recommended lubricants.

-- c.
-Install the backup pad over the manifold bushing.
-Make sure it is fully seated on the manifold. - d.
+- d.
 Install a new retaining clip in the groove in the manifold bushing. - 2.
 Measure the preload for the manifold.
-Refer to Section 6.10 for more information.

-- 3. Install the center plate.
+Refer to Section 6.10 for more information. - 3.
+Install the center plate.
 Refer to Section 6.18.2 for more information. - 4.
 Install the actuation plate.
 Refer to Section 6.17 for more information. - 5.
 Install the valve stems.
 Refer to Section 6.21.2 for more information. - 6.
 Install the backing plate.
 Refer to Section 6.15 for more information. - 7.
 Install the hot runner in the machine.
 Refer to Section 4.3 for more information.